Jacqueline-Esbri/Amazon_Vine_Analysis/README.md

 ***What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?***

-- The percentage of total 5-star Vine reviews of total Vine reviews was 59%.
+- The percentage of total 5-star Vine reviews of total Vine reviews was 59%
-- The percentage of 5-star Vine reviews of total 5-star reviews was 9%.
+- The percentage of 5-star Vine reviews of total 5-star reviews was 9%

-- The percentage of total 5-star non-Vine reviews of total non-Vine reviews was 46%.
+- The percentage of total 5-star non-Vine reviews of total non-Vine reviews was 46%
-- The percentage of 5-star non-Vine of total 5-star reviews was 86%
+- The percentage of 5-star non-Vine reviews of total 5-star reviews was 86%

 ![perc.PNG](PNGs/perc.png)